FlintSH/FlintSH/README.md

 # Hi, I'm FlintSH 👋

 I'm a self-taught programmer from Pittsburgh, PA.
 I used to run game servers and did for over 10 years.
 I've been programming just as long.
+My real name is Zach.

 My current passion is AI, and I'm working on a browser extension that I hope will change the way we digest information on the web.
 It's available now and you can learn more [here](https://avora.one).